 What is a Physician Loan? – The Essential Guide

 Doctors and physicians often have high earning potential, but many struggle to secure financing due to their high student loan debt.
-Many lenders don’t feel comfortable lending to individuals with high debt.
+Many lenders are hesitant to lend to individuals with high debt.

-However, some lenders see the earning potential outweighing the perceived risk from high debt.
-This allows doctors to obtain a physician loan, aka physician mortgage, to purchase a home when they can’t qualify for a traditional mortgage.
-Not to be confused with medical practice loans, physician loans are only used for purchasing a primary residence.
+However, some lenders see the earning potential as outweighing the perceived risk associated with high debt.
+This allows doctors to obtain a physician loan, also known as a physician mortgage, to purchase a home when they are unable to qualify for a traditional mortgage.
+Not to be confused with medical practice loans, physician loans are only used for buying a primary residence.

 This guide explores what you should know about physician loans, including how they work, the pros and cons, and how they compare to medical practice loans.
 Specifically, we’ll answer these questions and more: